About Delft Haptics Lab

 Our vision, mission and goals

 To enable its activities, the Delft Haptics Lab has generated its own funding through collaborations with (inter)national companies such as Nissan, Boeing and Renault, as well as through highly competitive research grants from the Dutch Science Foundation (NWO-TTW).
-The lab is headed by full professor David A. Abbink, and its members have received multiple awards for education and research.
+The lab is headed by professor David A. Abbink, and its members have received multiple awards for education and research.